spmeesseman/vscode-taskexplorer/README.md

 ## Donations

 If my work and this extension has made your life easier, consider a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=YWZXT3KE2L4BA&item_name=taskexplorer&currency_code=USD).
 All donations go straight to the *Single Dad ATM*.

-## Development Notes

-3/25/20 - CI has to be THE most overrated tech on the planet.
-CI should be named PA standing for "pain in the ass".
-These are personal notes for correcting CI issues that happen seemingly every other release.

-When semantic release kindly creates the git version tag, then something bombs, run the following git commands to remove the git tag, remote and local:

-    git push origin :v1.26.1
-    git tag --delete v1.26.1

-Babel runtime:

-Errors in release when including babel runtime:

-This extension consists of 379 files, out of which 230 are JavaScript files.
-For performance reasons, you should bundle your extension.
-You should also exclude unnecessary files by adding them to your `.vscodeignore`.

-When messing with babel, and finishing, install/uninstall the runtime:

-    npm install @babel/runtime